Where a lost tooth is filled in with a porcelain or metal replacement.

 Private dental care in the UK is notoriously expensive.
 Depending on the treatment required, you may be expected to pay hundreds or even thousands of pounds for a treatment.

-It is therefore highly recommended you take out international healthcare cover with dental insurance if you are planning to move to the UK.
+It is therefore highly recommended you take out international healthcare cover with dental insurance if you are planning to move to or study in the UK.

-In most cases, we can only provide insurance to expats.
+In most cases, we can provide health insurance with dental coverage only to expats.
 By expat, we mean people living and working outside of their country of nationality (e.g., a Dutch national living in Taiwan or a Canadian national living in India).

 Typically, our members reside permanently in a foreign country.
-But we can sometimes provide cover to people expecting to spend at least 6 months of the year living or travelling abroad.
+But we can sometimes provide health insurance with dental cover to people expecting to spend at least 6 months of the year living or travelling abroad.
 In certain countries, we can cover people living in the same country that issues their passport.
-These countries are Botswana, Kenya, Nigeria, Mauritius, Estonia and Malawi.
+These countries include Botswana, Kenya, Nigeria, Mauritius, Estonia and Malawi (see the full list here).

-We can provide plans to people of all nationalities in most countries around the world.
+We can provide dental service cover to people of all nationalities in most countries around the world.
 You must be under age 76 when your plan starts, and you must be living or working in a country different from your country of nationality.

-Making a claim with us is really easy.
+Making a dental claim or other type of health claim with William Russell is really easy.